The Invisible Dragon

 When I Am In a Position of Power on a Project

-I believe that a workspace, a creative space, a space of collaboration should be a safe space for every person who will occupy it.
+I believe that a workspace, a creative space, a space of collaboration should be a safe space for every person who will occupy it and that every person working in the building's humanity is respected.
 It is simply how it should be, and that is enough reason.
 But, the truth is that this is also how the best art can happen.
 This means that this space will not accept racism, antisemitism, Islamophobia, xenophobia, homophobia, transphobia, misogyny, ableism, and all other forms of hate and will enact policies that uphold this.
 If an artist feels that they are being subjected to any form of hate, no matter how seemingly benign it may appear or have been intended, that artist should be heard and the matter should undergo the appropriate amount of accountability.
 If an artist feels the need to speak to how they feel they are being represented in a work, those thoughts should be welcomed with gratitude.
 Likewise, I also vow to uphold what is meant by the expression, "Not About Us, Without Us".
 To paraphrase Brené Brown: lived experience trumps research every time.

 I believe that any moment in a creative work that involves intimacy or words and actions that represent forms of hate, an intimacy coordinator must be hired to oversee and insure that these moments are handled with complete care--especially for any artist that would be directly affected by the material.

 More to be said about the above coming soon.